 Using the Chiron telemedicine insurance rules engine, Chiron clients are confident in which CPT codes will be paid, and when to use a modifier.
 The rules engine is learning enabled — if a claim is denied for a specific CPT code, the database will take note and that change is pushed out to all Chiron clients.

 What codes can you use for Medicare?

 CMS publishes a guideline for Telehealth Services for each Calendar Year.
-The CY 2015 guideline calls out about 30 different services deemed appropriate by CMS for telehealth services and the corresponding range of CPT codes.
+The CY 2018 guideline calls out a significant number of services deemed appropriate by CMS for telehealth services and the corresponding range of CPT codes.
 These services range from a standard office visit to group diabetes self-management training.
-CMS always requires a GT modifier code for interactive video services as it indicates that the patient was at an eligible originating site, generally limited to a healthcare facility in a rural area.
+CMS always requires a place-of-service 02 code for interactive video services as it indicates that the patient was at an eligible originating site, generally limited to a healthcare facility in a rural area.